Travel to Eat: Happy Budget Dining in Europe

 Go Off the Beaten Path

 Explore the back streets.
-During a two-week stay in Rome in October 2022, we found a small restaurant on a quiet street a few blocks from our place in an area not far from the Colisseum.
+During a two-week stay in Rome in October 2022, we found a small restaurant on a quiet street a few blocks from our place in an area not far from the Coliseum.
 The restaurant was family-owned and packed with locals.
 It had a small menu and nightly specials.
 Prices were good, the food was wonderful, and the ambiance nigh on perfect.

 We loved it so much, we returned three times.
 By the third time, we were welcomed in like old friends.